Tuition, Billing and Financial Aid FAQs

 What are the consequences if my tuition bill is not paid when classes begin?

-If your account balance is unpaid, late, or have a returned check, the University may apply registration holds and fees.
+If your account balance is unpaid, late, or if you have a returned check, the University may apply registration holds and fees.
 Visit the Student Finance page for more information on late and return payment penalties.

 If I’m eligible to receive a refund, what is the process?